graphic by David Horsey, LA Times

 The Democratic presidential candidates who were funded by health care firms and PACs opposed it.
 They questioned how much it would cost, mentioning the trillions of dollars required.
 They failed to mention that single-payer would cost significantly less than the current for-profit system on a per-person basis.

 Centrist Democratic voters bought into this deceptive narrative and voted against Medicare For All (as well as voting against real climate change solutions).
 Although they would benefit significantly from single-payer, they must protect their tribe.
 The simple truth is that centrist Democrats and Republicans agree on one thing—their for-profit systems must be preserved as-is, regardless of the cost.
-Their tribes depends on it.
+Their tribes depend on it.